Monika-81/wanderlust-p5/README.md

 <br>

+## Structure

 ### **Features**

 When the site user enters the site they are greeted with a feed of the latest posts to the site.
-The post previews gives a brief introduction to the diary post in the title and subtitle.
+The post previews gives a brief introduction to each post with a title and subtitle.
 As well as features the image for the post, admin avatar, icon to like the post and an icon that shows the number of comments.
-A none logged in user can use the site as "Read only", without any interactions.
+A non logged in user can use the site as "Read only", without any interactions.
-Below are the existing features and how they tie in to the user stories and with that the projects goals.
+Below are the existing features and how they tie in to the user stories and with that the project goals.

 <details>